Spend time at Lake of the Isles reading a book, relaxing on the acres of grass, people watching or exercise in the fresh air.

 Lake of the Isles is sandwiched between two other connecting lakes (Calhoun/Bde Maka Ska and Cedar Lake).
 Millions of visitors arrive each year to bike and walk the 3 miles of trails around the waters edge.

-If you insist on being in the water, consider renting a non motorized boat or another water sport option.
+If you insist on being in the water, bring a non motorized boat or another water sport option or rent one.
 There are an abundance of people who enjoy paddling/boating.
 This allows you to explore the multiple connecting lakes in one day.

 At Lake of the Isles many stately houses outline the edge.
 Some of the old homes even have statues in their yard.
 We enjoy picking out our favorite homes as we pass by.